 Any steps of consequence will not be taken swiftly and actions that lessen problems in the long run will not sate our immeasurable desire for quick results.
 So why not go long as I have suggested before.
 We need a nationwide campaign to amend the Second Amendment.

 Women’s rights, for example, received a huge boost from a nationwide effort to add an Equal Rights Amendment to the Constitution.
 The amendment failed but the drive made women’s rights topical and constructive actions followed.
 And, for those of us who were watching our draft status during the Vietnam War, we know that the momentum of the anti-war movement hurried our troops return.

 Additions to the Constitution are difficult.
 If the Second Amendment is to be amended, the addition should be simple, clear, limited and broadly appealing.
 My suggestion, a second sentence that says: The possession and use of military weapons and their derivatives can be regulated.

 Today there are many efforts to regulate gun possession but often gun ownership or use that doesn’t need to be regulated gets swept up in our zeal to regulate military-style weapons.
 A successful drive will recognize our nation’s history with guns used for lawful purposes.

 It is beyond this brief essay to detail either constitutional or legal language to lessen the threat from guns being used by deranged or vengeful minds.
 We have, however, come to a point where the nationwide outrage should push lawmakers beyond their well-practiced talking points.

 Al Sikes is the former Chair of the Federal Communications Commission under George H.W.
 Bush.
-Al recently published Culture Leads Leaders Follow published by Koehler Books.
+Al writes on themes from his book, Culture Leads Leaders Follow published by Koehler Books.